-Six Times Nothing is an independent game development studio based in Denver, Colorado and Sydney, Australia.
-We were initially founded as a loose collective in December 2009 and finally registered as a proper business in the U.S. in late 2010.
+Six Times Nothing is an independent game development studio based in Sydney, Australia and Denver, Colorado.
+We were initially founded as a loose collective in December 2009 and finally registered as a proper business in late 2010.

 We are currently very hard at work on the development of our debut title, Dawn Of The Tyrant – an innovative social RPG based on a unique and original IP, planned for release in late 2014.

 Dawn Of The Tyrant is Six Times Nothing's major in-development title, currently in production for Windows and Mac OS, and planned for release in late 2014.